ahundiak/webMVc/README.md

 ### Introduction

 This is just an experiment currently to play with the idea of a very slim controller for a web MVC framework.
-The idea is to not build page controllers like most PHP frameworks accomplish, but rather to have the client code strictly in either the Model or the View.
-It works on the premise that any "controlled" action or rather a model changing action, is either a create, an update or a delete.
+The idea is to not require the client coder to build page controllers like most PHP frameworks require, but rather to have the client code strictly in either the Model or the View.
+It works on the premise that any "controlled action" or rather, a model changing action, is either a create, an update or a delete.

 One of the other ideas of this type of direction is to get rid of the need for "routing".
-Ever since I started learning how to program PHP, this part of frameworks, for some reason, just gave me stomach aches.
+Ever since I started learning how to actually program in PHP, this part of frameworks, for some reason, just gave me stomach aches.
 I understand their usage and the reasoning for them, but learning MVC and seeing this routing and mess of controllers makes me still go "WTF?".

 Currently, there is a clock example in the repo, which was made up through [one of the discussions on Sitepoint.com](http://community.sitepoint.com/t/mvc-refactor-take-2/194004/77), which led me to this kind of thinking to begin with.